Treatment of bumblebee stings and allergies

 2. How to prevent bumblebee stings

 Bumblebees rarely sting.
-When people come into contact with bumblebees, the chance of being stung by a bumblebee can be reduced by avoiding provoking them or making them aggressive.
+The chance of being stung by a bumblebee can be reduced by avoiding provoking them or making them aggressive.
 First of all, it is important to be calm when working with bumblebees.
 Do not wave your arms at the bumblebees, bump the hive, grab or hold the bumblebees, etc.

 Also, be aware that bumblebees can react aggressively to smells such as alcohol, perspiration, perfumes, scented soaps, aftershave, and so on.
 Moreover, rings, bracelets and watches may cause aggressive behaviour (due to the scent of oxidised material between the skin and the jewellery).
 Bumblebees are attracted to the colour blue, including blue and particularly light blue clothing.
 Wearing protective clothing can reduce the risk of stings.
 Bumblebees can sting through clothing.